-The term "malignancy" refers to cancerous cells that have the ability to spread to other sites in the body (metastasize) or to invade nearby (locally) and destroy tissues.
-Malignant cells tend to have fast, uncontrolled growth and do not die normally due to changes in their genetic makeup.
+The term "malignancy" refers to the presence of cancerous cells that have the ability to spread to other sites in the body (metastasize) or to invade nearby (locally) and destroy tissues.
+Malignant cells tend to have fast, uncontrolled growth and DO NOT die normally due to changes in their genetic makeup.

 Malignant cells that are resistant to treatment may return after all detectable traces of them have been removed or destroyed.

-Moscow JA, Cowan KH.
-Biology of Cancer.
+Black AR, Cowan KH.
+Cancer biology and genetics.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
-24th ed.
-Philadelphia, PA: Elsevier Saunders; 2011:chap 185.
+25th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 181.

-Review Date 8/31/2014
+Review Date 8/22/2016

-Updated by: Yi-Bin Chen, MD, Leukemia/Bone Marrow Transplant Program, Massachusetts General Hospital, Boston, MA.
+Updated by: Laura J. Martin, MD, MPH, ABIM Board Certified in Internal Medicine and Hospice and Palliative Medicine, Atlanta, GA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.